Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 The Composition major focuses on the art and craft of writing and arranging music in a wide range of genres and styles for a variety of ensembles and media.
 In addition to the core Bachelor of Music courses in performance, theory, aural skills, cultural studies of music, music technology and the business of music, composition courses address trends in 20th-century and contemporary composition, film scoring and video game music, songwriting and choral music, orchestration, and arranging.
 Composition majors acquire skills in industry standard music production and notation software, present works in public performance, and are prepared to enter the industry as professional commercial and artistic composers and arrangers.

-The Composition major follows this prescribed program of study in addition to the common core courses students take in your first year.
+The Composition major follows this prescribed Program of Study in addition to the common core courses students take in first year.
 Students will choose music options and non-music electives to complete their degree.

 Faculty of Fine Arts and Communications